recursecenter/coding-bee/README.md

 Coding Bee
 ==========

-Jupyter notebook for MCing the Coding Bee.
+Jupyter notebook for MCing the [Recurse Center](https://www.recurse.com/) Coding Bee :bee:

 Problems live at the top of the notebook.
 Test cases live in tests.json.